Financial-Times/v1-metadata-publisher/README.md

 This is a one off application that publishes V1-Metadata for all the content in UPP.

-This service gets all the content UUIDs from document-store-api, saves them into a temporary file and then reads each UUID, gets the metadata by calling the binding-service and sends the result to the cms-metadata-notifier.
+This service gets all the content UUIDs from document-store, gets the metadata by calling the binding-service and sends the result to the cms-metadata-notifier.

 Usage
 ---------